Snapyou2/DLC_ROI_tool/README.md

 When you initially launch the application, you will be asked to choose a video on which to draw your ROI.

 ### Step 2.
 Draw Your ROIs
-Click and drag to draw your ROIs and save them sequentially with `Set and Name.`
+Click and drag to draw your ROIs (you can select the shape, rectangle or oval, as well as the dimension in pixels) and save them sequentially with `Set and Name.`

 ### Step 3.
 Load DeepLabCut File
 Choose a scored DeepLabCut file (this should work with either the CSV or .h5 file, but I usually use the .h5).